tinyms-ai/tinyms/docs/en/source/quickstart/install.md

 ### Pypi

-For users owning a clean environment, recommend using [pypi](https://pypi.org/) to install TinyMS after satisfy the following prerequisites.
-For setting up python environment, [Anaconda](https://www.anaconda.com/products/individual#Downloads) is a good choice.
+For users who own a clean environment, it is recommend to use [pypi](https://pypi.org/) to install TinyMS given that the following requirements are meet.
+For those who don't, [Anaconda](https://www.anaconda.com/products/individual#Downloads) is a good choice for setting up the python environment.

 Prerequisites

 - Ubuntu: `18.04`
 - Python: `3.7.5`

-Chinese Domestic users recommend running the following code setting the mirror site of pypi to solve the downloading issue
+For China based users it is recommended to run the following command lines to help with faster download

 ```shell
 mkdir -pv /root/.pip \